pnnl/interflow/docs/source/user_guide.rst

 *Region (columm 1)*
 """"""""""""""""""""""""""""""

 The first item in the data should include the name of the region provided as a string.
-Note that **interflow** will treat inconsistent spelling of regions as multiple regions.
+Note that **interflow** will treat inconsistent spelling of regions as different regions.

 *Calculation type (columm 2)*
 """"""""""""""""""""""""""""""